MindscapeHQ/raygun4wordpress/README.md

 [Raygun.io](http://raygun.io) provider plugin for Wordpress

 This provider is a Wordpress plugin that allows you to easily send errors and exceptions from your Wordpress site to the Raygun.io error reporting service.
 It features an admin panel for easy configuration.
-It uses the lower-level Raygun4php provider.
+It uses the lower-level Raygun4php provider (which is included in the plugin).

 ## Installation